kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 {{dateField #publishedAt}}
 ```

-Let's also take a short visit to the Controller at `/Web/Controller/Books.hs` and add let's make sure that the nullable type is null when the field is empty so we get a real Maybe.
+Let's also take a short visit to the Controller at `/Web/Controller/Books.hs` and add let's make sure that the nullable type is null when the field is empty so that we can get `Nothing` instead of an empty string if it's not filled out.

 ```haskell
 buildBook book = book